tomeeeS/ScrollPickerDemo/README.md

 * Selector line width.
 If you set a 0 width, the selector won't be displayed.
 * Bold text.

-#### Easier usage
+#### Ease of use
+* You can set an arbitrary Collection with setList(..).
+In case of Ints the value you'll get back will be the selected int item itself, in the other cases it will be the item's index and the items will be displayed with toString().
-* You can set an arbitrary list of numbers, not only a positive range.
-No more conversion to strings and giving up of easy handling of int values from the picker is necessary.
+* A Collection of integers can have arbitrary values and it's not limited to only a range of positives.
+No more conversion to strings and giving up of easy handling of int values is necessary.
 * No setMinValue and setMaxValue call is necessary.
-Just set your Collection of Ints or Strings and you're set.
+Just set your Collection and you're set.

 ### Stuff that NumberPicker can do but ScrollPicker can't
 * You can't have the list displayed in a loop (like as with wrapSelectorWheel in NumberPicker).